MIPS/mips-ae-pylib-refactor/README.md

 **Q: Jupyter notebook not found**
 A: Install notebook dependencies first: `uv pip install -e '.[notebooks]'` then run `jupyter notebook`

+**Q: NameError: name 'pd' is not defined in notebook**
+A: Make sure you've installed the notebook dependencies with `uv pip install -e '.[notebooks]'` and restart the Jupyter kernel if needed

 **Q: Want to install specific notebook tools?**
 A: The `[notebooks]` optional dependency group includes: pandas, notebook, ipykernel, and jupyter for comprehensive notebook support